Email Domain Verification

 How do I find out where to add my DNS records?

 We recommend using this free tool to look up your domain host provider.
 All you need to do is enter your company's domain name, e.g. tutorcruncher.com, to verify where your nameservers are hosted.

 How do I add my DNS records?

-You will need to log into the interface for your domain host provider and add create new TXT records.
+You will need to log into the interface for your domain host provider and add new TXT records.
 Find out who your DNS provider is.
-If you've done this kind of thing before you should be able to just copy & paste the values into your DNS, but please take notes of the caveats below.
+If you've done this kind of thing before you should be able to just copy and paste the values into your DNS, but please take notes of the caveats below.

 Once you've set these values you can check to see if your domain is approved by going to your email style and clicking "Check Domain Status", you may need to refresh the page to view the result.
 Note that you may need to wait up to 24 hours after you update your DNS, but it generally takes minutes or seconds.